alxschwrz/COVID19-daily-cases/README.md

 # COVID19

-Simple script downloads and plots recent COVID-19 cases from JHU database.
+Super simple script, which downloads and plots recent COVID-19 cases from the JHU repository.
+New cases and 7-Day incidence are computed displayed.
+User can select a country and plot up-to-date curves.

 ## Installation